mile-adders/wheel-me-up/README.md

 ## Data Model

 ### Overall Project Schema
-Wheel me up have multiple databases, combined with virtual keys, the user database contains the user, email, car (which acts as the virtual), dailyRentTime, and dateOut. this is the user's schema, which will have the sign in data, the car rented which connects the schema to the car owner/ car company schema. the virtual field in the owner schema/car company, is the name, the car owner schema have name (virtual), brand, type, year, dateAvailable, and price_to_rent. when the user rents a car the car field will contain all the car's data.
+Wheel me up has multiple databases that are combined with virtual keys.
+The user database contains the user, email, car (which acts as the virtual), daily rent time, and the date is rented.
+This is the users schema, which will have sign in data, the car rented, which connects the schema to the car owner/car company schema.
+The virtual field in the owner schema/car company, is the name, the car owner schema has the name (virtual), brand, type, year, date available, and price to rent.
+When the user rents a car, the car field will contain all the car's data.

 ![Database Schema](assets/database-connection.PNG)
 ---------------------------------